nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/GPO/Account Lockout.md

 ![link GPO](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-11%20194626.png)
 6. Ensure the GPO is "Enforced" and "Enabled", and "Domain Users" is added to Security Filtering.
 ```
-a.
-Right-click on the GPO "Account Lockout Policy" you just linked under testlab.local
-b.
-Choose Enforced and Link Enabled
+a. *Right-click on the GPO "Account Lockout Policy" → tick Enforced and Link Enabled*
 ```
 ![enforced/enabled](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-11%20194819.png)